snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-normalize-data-model/index.md

 For example, if you have 3 `event_names` listed as `['page_view']`, `['page_ping']`, and `['link_click', 'deep_link_click']` then 3 models will be generated, each containing only those respective events from the atomic events table.

 ### Filtered Events Model
-A single model is built that provides `event_id`, `collector_tstamp` and the name of the Normalized Event Model that the event was processed into, it does not include records for events that were not of an event type in your configuration.
+A single model is built that provides `event_id`, `snowplow__partition_tstamp` (defaults to `collector_tstamp`), and the name of the Normalized Event Model that the event was processed into, it does not include records for events that were not of an event type in your configuration.
 The model file itself is a series of `UNION` statements.

 ### Users Model
 The users model provides a more traditional view of a Users table than that presented in the other Snowplow dbt packages.
 This model has one row per non-null `user_id` (or other identifier column you specify), and takes the latest (based on `collector_tstamp`) values from the specified contexts to ensure you always have the latest version of the information that you choose to collect about your users.
 This is designed to be immediately usable in downstream tools.
 The model file itself consists of lists of variables and a macro call.